Security Architecture

 🎫 JWT Token Management

-• Algorithm pinned to HS256 (prevents alg: none attacks)
+• Algorithm pinned to prevent downgrade attacks

 • Short-lived access tokens with refresh rotation

-• Atomic refresh token rotation (DynamoDB conditional delete)
+• Atomic refresh token rotation

 • Refresh token reuse detection triggers session revocation